zabbix/zabbix/src/go/plugins/mysql/README.md

     mysql.ping[MySQL2]

 ### Parameters priority
-  There are 4 levels of parameter overwriting:
+Zabbix checks parameters in the following order:
-  1. Hardcoded default values →
+1. Item key parameters (checked first).
+If a connString with session name is present, username and password key parameters should be empty. →
-  2. Named sessions (Plugins.Mysql.Sessions.\<sessionName\>.\<parameter\>) →
+2. Named session parameters in configuration file (Plugins.Mysql.Sessions.\<sessionName\>.\<parameter\>).
+Checked only if connString is provided in key parameters. →
-  3. Item key parameters.
+3. Hardcoded default values.
+Used to replace missing URI, username or password parameters either in item key or named session parameters.

 ## Supported keys